RandelSandel/cartminer/readme.md

 update 8/4

 added laravel-debugbar to see debugbar() in browser
 	see github repository for install instructions

-added vue by copy pasting the source code from github added vue-resource
+added special links for glyphicon icons and font issue

-added special links for glyphicon icons and font issue added font awesome cdn
+added font awesome cdn